 This said I probably could have squeezed it into my itinerary, but in all honesty, I was quite content spending the evening watching the world go by on the beach…

-I hope this post helped you decided what to see in Nice in one day.
+I hope this post helps you decide what to see in Nice in one day.
 And while more time in any city will help you discover its hidden highlights, I do honestly think that one day in Nice France is plenty of time to see all its well known ‘attractions’ and gain an appreciation for the beautiful city.